gherson/Exemplar/LOG.md

 Next: "Last minute" improvements before creating an official screencast:
 Will add arguments to the generated function if easy.

+* 2019-11-28: Started a screencast-o-matic free trial and recorded and shared screencasts.
+Unfortunately their watermark is huge so I will find a workaround.
+Created a (too large) pycallgraph call graph for documentation.
+3.75h
 * 2019-11-27: E allows user to choose multiple text transformations for the same line.
 All demonstration problems working except sum_double's is incomplete.
 9.5h
 * 2019-11-26: Code commit.
 Increasing options for user to choose transformations.
 6.75h